 - Ingredient supplier Chr.
 Hansen is expanding its R&D facilities at its Hørsholm headquarters for more than DKK 400m; the expansion will add around 15 000m2 and accommodate 250 new researchers.
 Expected completion is in - DTU Science Park in Hørsholm is planning to construct a new, 18 000 m2, multiuser lab house in Hørsholm.
-The construction is expected to be complete in two to three years - The allergy solution company ALK-Abelló is expanding its R&D-facilities in Hørsholm.
+The construction is expected to be complete in two to three years.